AmanJain2903/ScoreIt.AI/README.md

   - Final designation match score = **average of best semantic matches**, adjusted by smart boosting and penalization rules.

 **10. End-to-End Matchmaker Engine**
-- Central orchestrator (`MatchingEngine`) that automates the complete pipeline from raw text inputs to structured match score outputs.
+- Central orchestrator (`MatchingEngine`) that automates the complete pipeline from structured inputs to structured match score outputs.
-  - Accepts unstructured **resume** and **job description** text as inputs.
+  - Accepts structured **resume** and **job description** text as inputs.
-  - Internally invokes `ResumeExtractorAgent` and `JDExtractorAgent` to extract structured entities (e.g., skills, education, tools, etc.).
   - Executes each entity matcher module (`SkillMatcher`, `EducationMatcher`, etc.) to compute semantic similarity scores.
-  - Runs extraction and matching in **parallel threads** to reduce overall latency (avg ~27 seconds).
+  - Runs extraction and matching in **parallel threads** to reduce overall latency (avg ~2 seconds on Macbook Pro M3 Pro).
   - Produces a structured output dictionary like:
     ```json
     {